Rhys-W-B/QOLbot/README.md

 # HOW TO USE(for the goobers on my team)
 1. create empty folder somewhere
 2. open folder in some command line
+3. make a new react app by running "npx create-react-app <project-name>" in terminal
-3. git clone "link to repo"
+4. git clone ["link to repo"](https://github.com/Rhys-W-B/ImageHuntr) into the created directory.
-4. you can view changes in the code live by running "npm start" in the directory Imagehuntr/imagehuntr
+5. you can view changes in the code live by running "npm start" in the directory Imagehuntr/imagehuntr